1. Overview

 3)Supporting the unfolding

-There is no real need to 'figure any of this out ahead of time' - as our sensitivity grows, we will sense into next steps guided by our sense of rightness for ourselves and for the earth.
+There is no real need to figure any of this out ahead of time - as our sensitivity grows, we will sense into next steps guided by our sense of rightness for ourselves and for the earth.

 4) Offering blessings and an "open" invitation

-(...and an invitation to be open)
+(...and an invitation to be open)Is any of this real, or just imagination?

-Does the earth felt-sense?
+Does Earth felt-sense?

 There is no way to know in advance.
 There is no way to know for sure without trying it.
+It involves a certain amount of faith - a trusting in "something yet unseen and unknown, but hoped for."

-Might it feel right to 'invest' a bit of our attention towards the possibility that, maybe, allowing a little more space for 'Earthbody' could allow her to come more fully into being?
-That, without sacrificing our comfortable homes and lives and many blessings, we can offer something precious and healing and desperately needed to the whole world and its inhabitants - loving accepting spaciousness for us all to unfold into more of what we can be?
+Might it feel right to invest a bit of our attention towards the possibility that, maybe, allowing a little more space for 'Earthbody' could allow her to come more fully into being?
+That, without sacrificing our comfortable homes and lives and many blessings, we can offer something precious and healing and desperately needed to the whole world and its inhabitants - loving, accepting spaciousness for us all to unfold into more of what we can be?

 There are no guarantees.

-So, perhaps it boils down to this question - how willing are we to risk being 'stupid' or 'naïve'?
+- How willing are we to risk being 'stupid' or 'naïve'?

-How willing are we to be disappointed, to hope and dream as we did when we were children, and risk having those hopes dashed?
+- How willing are we to be disappointed, to hope and dream as we did when we were children, and risk having those hopes dashed?

-At times like these, in the face of critical voices that have prematurely collapsed the possibility fields of creation for themselves, and are trying to do the same to others, I remember what I know:
+At times like these, in the face of critical voices that have prematurely collapsed the possibility fields for themselves, and are trying to do the same to others, I remember what I know:

 - I remember what I know about the nature of reality, about the powerful role of faith, and of our capacities to influence what may be possible.